 Why Are Honey Badgers Called Honey Badgers

-Nov 29, 2025 · 10 min read
+10 min read

 Imagine a creature so fearless it struts right up to a cobra for lunch, so thick-skinned that bee stings are just a minor annoyance, and so tenacious it simply doesn’t know when to quit.
+But where did this fearless critter get its name?
 You've just pictured the honey badger, an animal whose reputation precedes it like a legend whispered in the African savanna.
-But where did this fearless critter get its name?
 Does it really have an insatiable sweet tooth, or is there more to the story behind why are honey badgers called honey badgers?

 Main Subheading

 The honey badger, also known as the ratel, is a mammal widely distributed in Africa, Southwest Asia, and the Indian subcontinent.
-Despite its name, the reason why are honey badgers called honey badgers isn't solely because of its love for honey.
+Worth adding: despite its name, the reason why are honey badgers called honey badgers isn't solely because of its love for honey.
 Its diet is incredibly diverse, including insects, reptiles, birds, and small mammals.
 The “honey” part of the name is attributed to its observed behavior of raiding beehives, but the full story is more complex.

 Comprehensive Overview